ezequiel-murillo/python-helloworld/README.md

 # python-helloworld

-This is a simple python app for a github actions test.
+This is a simple python app for a github actions test for a Udacity course.